gismondichris/gismondichris.github.io/_projects/backlog_generator.md

 A sample consists of processes, which consists of stages. which consists of components.
 Each component correlates to a database field.
+- component - database field
+- stage - set of components completed at the same time
+- process - a set of stages completed in a specified order
+- sample - may be subject to any number of processes

-Then the program would look at the components to determine if a stage was pending previous stages, pending with all previous stages complete, in progress, or complete.
+The program would look at the components to determine if a stage was pending previous stages, pending with all previous stages complete, in progress, or complete.

 Each stage could be assigned a department, which represents groups of people in the lab that were responsible for completing that stage.

-The reports were organized by department.
-This was each department could see what stages needed to be completed for each sample.
+The reports were organized by department so that each department could see what stages needed to be completed for each sample.
 They could also see samples that were in progress, waiting on previous stages, or even complete.
 The reports also calculated how many days the sample had been waiting for a given stage to complete.